-The data between 2016 and 2019 shows the increase in employees’ injuries in robotic warehouses, because the workers do in-ergonomic moves.
-These injuries are most prevalent during holiday peak seasons.
+The data between 2016 and 2019 shows an increase in employees’ injuries in robotic warehouses because the workers do in-ergonomic moves.
+These injuries are most prevalent during the holiday peak seasons.
 Robots are known to have one speed of work, and it is impossible to speed up them during peak periods as with humans.

 Robots only can do preprogrammed work.
 It needs human effort and a lot of resources.
 Amazon is constantly working on better warehouse automation technology for manipulation.

 Let’s discover aspects of having robots and humans work around each other.
-Yes, a robot is 3 to 5 times more efficient than manual solutions, but humans have a better visual perception and gripping capabilities.
+Yes, a robot is 3 to 5 times more efficient than manual solutions, but humans have better visual perception and gripping capabilities.
 A robot has no problem-solving abilities and has to learn how to grasp the goods from scratch.
-Human employees, on the contrary, should work at problem-solving and deep thinking tasks.
+Human employees, on the contrary, should work on problem-solving and deep-thinking tasks.

 As shown at the National Retail Federation’s 2020 Show in New York, various companies exhibit their latest robots that work alongside retail employees and around customers.
 Many logistics experts agree that warehouse automation technology will play a key role in the post-pandemic workplace with a social distancing concept.

 It is possible that by investing in AI in warehouse management the companies can eliminate the jobs for human employees in the future and employ only those who would fix the robotic devices.
 However, this outcome is far from the truth, and we cannot predict it now when the warehouse automation technology experts cannot develop the ideally movable robot.